armijnhemel/devicecode/doc/filter.md

 * `devicecode/dataset_composer.py` - compiles the data sets that are used for displaying or pretty printing, optionally filtering results using data obtained earlier (and can be considered to be the actual filter).

+If extra parameters are used for filtering the code needs to be changed in:

+* `deviceode/defaults.py` - the dictionary `TOKEN_NAMES` needs to be updated.
+* `devicecode/dataset_composer.py` - parameter filtering needs to be added to the appropriate places.
+As parameter filtering is not generic this might be a bit more work.